David5p/family_shopping_list/README.md

 ### Business Goals

-The Business Goals of The Capitals and Countries Quiz are:
+The Business Goals of Family Shopping List are:

 - To save the user time by generating accurate and personalized shopping lists.
 - To reduce the stress of meal planning and shopping.